Data Collection Services

 - **Request Feedback to Refine Deliverables

-We use high-res digital cameras for photogrammetry , and have a high-quality LiDAR.
-Either of these technologies give you accurate 3D measurements of surroundings you need mapped.
+We use high-resolution digital cameras for photogrammetry and have a high-quality LiDAR.
+Either of these technologies can provide accurate 3D measurements of the surroundings you need mapped.

-When we are finished, you get a full map, measurements of objects specified, and any files we created in collecting your data.
+When we are finished, you will receive a full map, measurements of objects specified, and any files we created in collecting your data.

 - Low-cost data collection

 In addition, drone data allows for:

 - Watershed & flood analysis